victordpnd/victordpnd/README.md

 # Victor

-Building backend services, blockchain tools, and automation software.
+Building backend services, blockchain tools, and automation software

 ## What I work with
 - 🦀 Rust